The Chronicles of Narnia: The Voyage of the Dawn Treader: Plot

-Three Narnian years after the events of Prince Caspian, Lucy and Edmund Pevensie are staying with their irritating cousin Eustace Scrubb while their older siblings Peter and Susan are in America as World War II rages on.
-Edmund is too young to enlist in His Majesty's Armed Forces, to his chagrin.
-A painting of a ship on the ocean transports Lucy, Edmund, and Eustace into an ocean in Narnia.
+Three Narnian years after the events of Prince Caspian, Edmund and Lucy Pevensie are staying with their irritating cousin Eustace Scrubb while their older siblings Peter and Susan are in America as World War II rages on.
+To his chagrin, Edmund is too young to enlist in His Majesty's Armed Forces.
+A painting of a ship on the ocean transports Edmund, Lucy, and Eustace into an ocean in Narnia.
 They are rescued by the Dawn Treader.
-Caspian invites them on a voyage to rescue the seven Lords of Narnia whom his uncle Miraz banished.
-In the Lone Islands, where people are sold as slaves, Caspian and Edmund are imprisoned while Lucy and Eustace are sold as slaves.
+Caspian invites them on a voyage to rescue the seven Lords of Narnia whom his uncle Miraz exiled.
+In the Lone Islands Caspian and Edmund are imprisoned, and Lucy and Eustace are sold as slaves.
 Caspian meets one of the lost lords, who reveals that unsold slaves are sacrificed to a green mist.
 The crew of the Dawn Treader rescues Caspian and the others.
-The lord, who becomes the new governor, gives Caspian a sword, one of seven given to the lords by Aslan.

-At another island, Lucy is abducted by invisible Dufflepuds who force her to enter the manor of the magician Coriakin to find a visibility spell.
+Caspian outlawed the slave trade and appointed the lord governor.
+The lord gives Caspian his sword, one of the seven given to the lords by Aslan.
+On another island, Lucy is abducted by invisible Dufflepuds who force her to enter the manor of the magician Coriakin to find a visibility spell.
 Coriakin encourages the crew to defeat the mist by laying the lords' swords at Aslan's Table on Ramandu's island, but warns they will be tested.
-Lucy recites a beauty incantation she found, and enters a dream in which she is Susan, and neither Lucy nor Narnia exist.
-Aslan chides Lucy for her self-doubt, explaining that her siblings only know of Narnia because of her.

-At a third island, another sword is recovered from a pool that turns anything that touches it into gold.
-Eustace steals from a rock pit full of treasure.
-While Edmund and Caspian look for Eustace, they discover the remains of another of the lords, recovering his sword.
-A dragon approaches and is driven away from the Dawn Treader.
-The dragon is Eustace, transformed by the treasure's curse.
+Envious of Susan, Lucy recites a beauty incantation she finds and enters a dream in which she is Susan and neither Lucy nor Narnia exists.
+Aslan chides Lucy for her self-doubt, explaining that her siblings know of Narnia only because of her.
+At a third island, another sword is recovered from a pool that turns anything it touches into gold.
+Wandering alone, Eustace finds a cursed treasure and steals some of it.
+Edmund and Caspian search for Eustace and discover the remains of another of the lords, recovering his sword.
+They encounter a dragon, which turns out to be Eustace transformed by the treasure's curse.
 Reepicheep befriends Eustace, who has a change of heart and becomes useful to the crew.